 You will need:

 Do you have to pit cherries before freezing?

 Pitting your cherries is an optional step.
 If you know for sure you'll just be eating them, then you can just leave the pits in and spit them out when you eat them.
 Just like fresh!

-However, they are more versatile if you get them pitted now.
+However, frozen cherries are more versatile if you get them pitted now.
 Recipes call for pitted cherries and pitting thawed out cherries is more difficult.
-I can be done but much easier fresh.
-Check out our cherry pitter of choice here.
-Cherry Pitter
+I can be done, but it's so much easier if you pit them while they're fresh.
+Check out our cherry pitter of choice here: Cherry Pitter.

 Following directions on the package, soak cherries in fruit preserver.